CIS565-Fall-2022/Project4-CUDA-Denoiser/README.md

 **how visual results vary with filter size -- does the visual quality scale uniformly with filter size?**

+The visual quality does not scale uniform with filter size.
+Although the higher the filter is, the more smooth the image, You have to roughly double the size of the filter each time in order to see progressive improvement.
+This is to say that although there was a large difference between Filter size 20 and size 12, there's little to no change between filter 28 and filter 20.

 | Original | FilterSize = 12  | FilterSize = 20
 | ----------- | ----------- | ----------- |
 | ![](img/noDenoise.png)  |  ![](img/denoise12.png)  | ![](img/denoise20.png)